 Below Bill White, CEO, responds to some questions on what’s new for OffWhite in the coming year as well as common challenges faced by B2B marketing professionals, and their solutions.

 As the new year approaches, what can clients expect to change or stay the same for OffWhite Marketing?

 OffWhite has a 37-year history.
 We have stability.
 That does not, however, preclude our need to adapt to new practices and technologies, bring new energy into the company, and look for the next best thing.
 While our fundamentals remain the same, we’ve had a great year of change in terms of new technologies to help our clients reach their target audiences.
 We’ve launched a new website and have been working behind the scenes on several exciting aspects of the company.
 Though I’m not ready to retire, I understand the importance of succession planning to ensure the continued stability of this company.
 The amount of talent on the OffWhite team is beyond impressive.
 I have the greatest faith in all of them, which is why I’m working to transition OffWhite Marketing from a sole-ownership company to an employee-owned agency.
-Creating the new President of Strategic Partnerships position and bringing Jason Thompson on board is the missing piece to making this move, as it allows us to take the next step in scaling up offerings to B2B clients in a variety of industries.

 What are some challenges B2B clients OffWhite aims to serve face right now?

 Whether it’s the life sciences industry or another sector, one of the biggest challenges B2B companies face today is connecting with their intended audience.
 The goal then is to offer a solution, or multiple solutions, that solve that problem and, beyond that, drive audience interest, so they continue that connection and convert into customers.